gulfstream15/BookShop_Website/README.md

 # BookShop_Website
-A children's bookstore app developed using Ruby/SQL/Sinatra
+A children's bookshop web app developed using Ruby/SQL/Sinatra

 This app enables a bookshop owner/worker to manage the shop's stock.
 This is not an app for customers, but for shop employees only.
 The user can: